 Can the story explorer identify the prop that represented the first encounter in the story?

 Can the story explorer pick out the key elements to the story and sort the props into their correct boxes?

-Can they tell or show you what happened at the end of the story?
+Can the story explorer tell or show you what happened at the end of the story?

-Can they tell or show you what happened after a specific event (i.e if presented a prop can they select the prop that followed?)
+Can the story explorer tell or show you what happened after a specific event (i.e if presented a prop can they select the prop that followed?)

-Can they use gestures or body language to help convey the words?
+Can the story explorer use gestures or body language to help convey the words?
 (Provide clues by describing the item they are looking for, or presenting them with the smell or feel of the item.)

 It is interesting the see the story explorer's interpretation of the story!